Geography of Australia: Oceanography

 Australia's oceans and seas include those off the mainland and its offshore territories in the Pacific, Indian and Southern oceans as well as the Timor, Tasman, Coral and Arafura seas.
-The Australian mainland has a total coastline length of 35821 km with an additional 23860 km of island coastlines.
-Australia has the third largest area of ocean jurisdiction of any country on Earth and the third largest exclusive economic zone (EEZ).
+This sprawling territory gives Australia the third largest area of ocean jurisdiction of any country on Earth, and the third largest exclusive economic zone (8148250 km²).
+The Australian mainland has a total coastline length of 35821 km with an additional 23860 km of insular coastline.
 The continental margin within the Australian EEZ can be divided into six distinct geomorphological parts around the main landmass and the Lord Howe and Norfolk Rises; Cocos-Keeling, Christmas Islands and Macquarie Island Margins around overseas territories.

 Australia is surrounded by various ocean currents that have a strong controlling influence on things such as climate, ecosystems, fish migrations, the transport of ocean debris and on water quality.
 Pacific surface waters are dominated by the warm East Australian Current while, in the Australian western coasts, Leeuwin Current predominates.
 There are also a number of sub-surface countercurrents of colder temperatures.
 A recent global remote sensing analysis suggested that there was 8,866 km2 of tidal flat area in Australia, making it the third-ranked country in terms of how much tidal flat occurs there.
 Tides are predominant on the northwest coast, where the greatest tidal range in the country occurs, with a highest astronomical tide higher than 10 m.
-To the north and south of the continent, the oceanic areas have lower salinity due to freshwater inputs from high rainfall and melting sea ice, respectively, compared to the oceanic areas surrounding most of Australia; the salinity of the ocean regions south of the tropics and above the Southern Ocean is higher due to high evaporation and low rainfall.
+Australian ocean salinity is also unevenly distributed: to the north and south of the continent, the oceanic areas have lower salinity due to freshwater inputs from high rainfall and melting sea ice, respectively, compared to the oceanic areas surrounding most of Australia; the salinity of the ocean regions south of the tropics and above the Southern Ocean is higher due to high evaporation and low rainfall.